 IT Monitoring and Automation

 Strictly speaking automation is not necessary for monitoring.
-In practice automation is heavily relied upon in monitoring.1
+In practice automation is heavily relied upon in monitoring. ((Though there are many environments, especially smaller and less mature IT organizations, which have little if any automated monitoring.
+In these cases, they rely almost entirely on users reporting problems.))

-A lot of the checks that monitoring systems make are easily handled by computers, very uneventful 90%2 of the time, and best performed on a consistent and regular basis.3 A human layer – such as a help desk that doubles as a network operations center – then sits behind the automated monitoring.
+A lot of the checks that monitoring systems make are easily handled by computers, very uneventful 90% ((-ish)) of the time, and best performed on a consistent and regular basis. ((such as every few minutes)) A human layer – such as a help desk that doubles as a network operations center – then sits behind the automated monitoring.
 It is used to dig more intrusively into the events that automated monitoring tools detect, and also to investigate problems reported by users that haven’t set off any alarms in the automated tools.

 IT Management and Automation